MicrosoftDocs/Viva/WorkplaceAnalytics/Use/improve-agility.md

 Companies that redefine industries and lead markets are less bureaucratic and nimbly adapt to rapid changes in technology and customer needs.

 Each of the following behaviors show how your organization compares with others based on industry research and your specific organizational data.
-You can select **Take action** to see ways you can drive change or simply maintain organizational agility.

 * [Organize better meetings](#organize-better-meetings)
 * [Accelerate decision-making](#accelerate-decision-making)